RobertObkircher/cacao-jvm-osr-thesis/vutinfth/README.txt

 The minitoc package is incompatible with this document class since the incompatibility of the memoir document class is inherited.
 Use the titletoc package as a replacement.

+This document class uses the naustrian language of the babel package.
+It might be necessary to install the babel-german explicitly (e.g., using
+                       tlmgr install babel-german
+on Linux.

 Acknowledgements